OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/Service_Management_System.md

 ## Overview

+**Game Rule Summary**: Service management coordinates all the behind-the-scenes systems that make the game run smoothly.
+This includes managing combat calculations, spell effects, movement, and other core systems to ensure everything happens at the right time with optimal performance.
+Players benefit from lag-free gameplay and responsive actions.

 The Service Management System coordinates all Entity Component System (ECS) services, managing their lifecycle, performance monitoring, and inter-service communication.
 This system forms the backbone of OpenDAoC's high-performance architecture.

 ## Core Architecture